fabrylab/pyTFM/README.md

 ## Correction of frame shift in images:
 Slight movements of the microscopes field of view while removing cells will reuslt in non-zero drift in the deformation field.
 You can use the script "correcting_frame_shift.py" to correct for any shift between the images of the beads before and after the removal of cells.
+You can find it in the analysing_and_testing folder.
 This script searches a folder tree and finds pairs of images before and after cell removal.
 Then it uses image registration to find a shift.
 The common field of view of the image pair is determinied and they are cropped accordingly.
 If the script finds additional images of the cell, it will also cut these images to the same field of view.

 The basic folder structure of input and output looks like this:
 ![Analysis plot](images/frame_shift_folder_structure.png?raw=true "Optional Title").